awsdocs/amazon-rds-user-guide/doc_source/mysql-stored-proc-replicating.md

 The master user must run the `mysql.rds_reset_external_master` procedure\.
 This procedure must be run on the MySQL DB instance to be removed as a read replica of a MySQL instance running external to Amazon RDS\.

 **Note**
 We recommend that you use read replicas to manage replication between two Amazon RDS DB instances when possible\.
 When you do so, we recommend that you use only this and other replication\-related stored procedures\.
 These practices enable more complex replication topologies between Amazon RDS DB instances\.
 We offer these stored procedures primarily to enable replication with MySQL instances running external to Amazon RDS\.
-For information about managing replication between Amazon RDS DB instances, see [Working with read replicas](USER_ReadRepl.md)\.
+For information about managing replication between Amazon RDS DB instances, see [Working with DB instance read replicas](USER_ReadRepl.md)\.

 For more information about using replication to import data from an instance of MySQL running external to Amazon RDS, see [Configuring binary log file position replication with an external source instance](MySQL.Procedural.Importing.External.Repl.md)\.